 Supply Chain Analytics & Inventory Management

 The importance of strategic supply chain planning to deal with a crisis/shortage situation is ever-increasing for ensuring a seamless experience for the customers.
-With omnichannel strategy fuelling retail, an agile supply chain that can deliver products within hours of purchase and nimble reverse supply chains that allow flexible returns is need of the hour.
+With omnichannel strategy fuelling retail, an agile supply chain that can deliver products within hours of purchase and nimble reverse supply chains that allow flexible returns is the need of the hour.
 It requires building a trustworthy supplier network.

 With retail analytics systems, retailers/e-commerce decision-makers can create a repeatable framework for Unbiased Vendor Evaluation.
 For example, the decision-makers can create a vendor evaluation scorecard against some crucial aspects like Cost-Margin, Lead Time, Credit Rating, Distribution Network and other hygiene factors.